afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

         - `key` - key of the attribute or value
         - `value` - translation for the key

-If attirbute `type` is `SelectSingleFilterSingle` the following fields is possible to set:
+If attirbute `type` is two level attribute the following fields is possible to set:

 - `group_values` - list of possible sub values for top level values.